bikramadhikari001/toc/README.md

 # Transparency in Coverage Data Processor

 This project is designed to download and process Transparency in Coverage (ToC) data from healthcare providers.
 It automates the process of fetching JSON files, extracting relevant information, and generating standardized CSV outputs.
+The project has been optimized to handle large JSON files efficiently.

 ## Features

 - Automated download of ToC JSON files from specified URLs
+- Memory-efficient processing of large JSON files using streaming parser (ijson)
 - Parallel processing of downloaded JSON files to extract metadata, MRF (Machine-Readable File) metadata, and MRF size information
+- Chunked writing of data to CSV files to manage memory usage
 - Generation of three CSV files:
   - toc_metadata.csv
   - toc_mrf_metadata.csv
   - toc_mrf_size_data.csv
 - Configurable settings via config.py
 - Comprehensive error handling and logging
+- Progress tracking for long-running processes
 - Unit tests for key functions

 ## Prerequisites